Capital punishment by the United States military: Legal process

 United States Disciplinary Barracks houses men on military death row.

 All female prisoners in the DOD serve time at Naval Consolidated Brig, Miramar (therefore female military service members under death sentence would await execution here).

 Capital cases are tried in courts-martial before a panel of at least 12 military members.
 If the defendant is an enlisted service member, he or she may opt for at least one-third of the panel to also be of enlisted rank.
 All members of the panel must outrank the accused whenever logistically possible per 10 USC 825 (e)(1).
 The defendant cannot plead guilty to a capital offense if the government is seeking the death penalty.
 Unanimity is required for a conviction and is required separately to issue a death sentence during the penalty phase of the proceeding.

 All death sentences are automatically appealed, first to the Court of Criminal Appeals for the military service concerned, then to the United States Court of Appeals for the Armed Forces.
 The sentence must be personally confirmed by the President of the United States.

 Military executions would be conducted under regulations issued on January 17, 2006, and would ordinarily take place at the Special Housing Unit of the United States Disciplinary Barracks (USDB), Fort Leavenworth, Kansas, although alternative locations are possible (such as the Federal Correctional Complex, Terre Haute, Indiana, where federal civilian death-row inmates are housed and executed).
-Of four convicted servicemen awaiting execution, three are confined at the USDB's Special Housing Unit and one at Camp Lejeune.
-All have been convicted of murder.
+The death row inmates are confined at the USDB's Special Housing Unit and one at Camp Lejeune.
+All have been convicted of premeditated murder with aggravating factors.

 Prior to 1991, the methods of execution approved by Headquarters, Department of the Army were hanging, firing squad (musketry) or electrocution.
 Electrocution was added as an option in the 1950s but could only be used at a specific confinement facility designated by Headquarters, and only be performed by a professional civilian executioner.
-An electric chair was installed at the old United States Disciplinary Barracks at Ft.
-Leavenworth, KS, but was never used.
+An electric chair was installed at the old USDB but was never used.
 The last military execution occurred in 1961 by hanging.
 Currently, lethal injection is the only method.